 Avoid non-neutral responses such as "Good", "Excellent", "Right" or "Well done".
-MISTAKE 3: examiner says "Good" which is an inappropriate comment.

 If a candidate asks you for help and it is against the procedures to do so, say I'm sorry I can't help you and repeat the task prompt.